 Yummy.
 I haven’t tried it as a sandwich though as I think it would be too dry for my taste.
 But it is nowhere near as bad as I thought.

 Get a copy of the cookbook today, you won’t regret it.

 According to the whole30 book, I shouldn’t drink soy so I am pretty sure my Lacto Free milk is probably not allowed.
 But I am drinking it in tea anyway.

 No, it is not the same as regular skimmed milk which I used to have (I drink a lot of tea!), but it is not that bad.
 I have been drinking it now for over a week and am not missing “normal” milk.

 Last night we had the gluten-free spaghetti, now I am not going to lie.
 I could tell the difference, however, I purposely didn’t tell the boys.
 They devoured it!
 They had no idea it was not “normal” spaghetti, so that is a definite win.

 Will I lose weight on the Whole30 Diet?

 The aim is after thirty days to slowly (and I mean slowly) add another food group back into your diet and look for negative changes in your body.

 In fact, I am already certain I will continue to use this for the rest of my life.
 It is a great way to restart your body with a boost of healthy food.
-Grab your copy here now.

-Last Updated on 15 September 2021 by homeschoolof1
+Last Updated on 7 July 2023 by homeschoolof1